PEN celebrates 100 years of fighting for freedom of speech | DW | 04.10.2021

 By the end of the decade, PEN had more than 40 clubs with over 3,000 members in Africa, Asia, Europe, Oceania, South and North America.
 The London club acted as a hub, while international conferences were held in different locations around the world.
 A monthly newsletter provided information about the latest happenings.

-By the mid-1930s, PEN had grown far beyond the borders of Europe and included centers in Johannesburg and Cape Town, Tel Aviv and Buenos Aires, Beijing, La Paz, Baghdad and Tokyo, among other locations.
+By the mid-1930s, PEN had grown far beyond the borders of Europe and included centers in Johannesburg and Cape Town, Tel Aviv, Buenos Aires, Beijing, La Paz, Baghdad and Tokyo, among other locations.
 A non-territorial Yiddish PEN emerged with centers in New York, Warsaw and Vilnius.

-In its ″Appeal to All Governments,″ PEN first appealed to rulers in 1931 to respect the "rights of authors imprisoned for religious or political reasons."
+In its "Appeal to All Governments," PEN first called on rulers in 1931 to respect the "rights of authors imprisoned for religious or political reasons."
 Further appeals followed, and they were increasingly political in nature.

-When the National Socialists took power in Germany, PEN took a stand, triggered by the increasingly harsh persecution of writers, censorship and book burnings.
-At the PEN congress in Dubrovnik, Croatia in May 1933, Jewish author Ernst Toller, by then living in exile, took the floor and spoke about the consequences of Nazi rule.
+When the National Socialists took power in Germany, PEN took a stand, triggered by the increasingly harsh persecution of writers, and the censorship and burning of books.
+At the PEN congress in Dubrovnik, Croatia, in May 1933, Jewish author Ernst Toller, by then living in exile, took the floor and spoke about the consequences of Nazi rule.

 He mentioned the names of 60 writers whose books had been burned in Berlin two weeks earlier.
 "Millions of people in Germany are not allowed to speak freely and write freely," Toller said.
 "The gentlemen invoke the great German spirits," he said, referring to famous German authors used by the Nazis for their propaganda purposes.
 "But how are the intellectual demands of Goethe, Schiller, Kleist, Herder, Wieland and Lessing compatible with the persecution of millions of people?" he continued.

 "Let us not deceive ourselves," Toller said.
-"These politicians only tolerate us and persecute us when we become inconvenient.
+"These politicians only tolerate us, then persecute us when we become inconvenient.
 The voice of truth has never been comfortable."

-The PEN association has a long history in Germany.
-Writer Erich Kästner was a former PEN Germany president
+The PEN association has a long history in Germany, where writer Erich Kästner was a former PEN Germany president

 With the Canby Resolution of (1933), PEN condemned "persecution on the grounds of racial prejudice," while the so-called "Raymond Resolution" of 1934 demanded the right to freedom of expression for all exiled authors.
-In 1948, PEN created a charter which had clear goals, analogous to the Universal Declaration of Human Rights.
+In 1948, PEN created a charter with clear goals analogous to the Universal Declaration of Human Rights.
 "Literature knows no frontiers" it states, "and must remain common currency among people in spite of political or international upheavals."

 The protection of freedom of art and of expression around the word are still the most important demands of the PEN Charter today.

-In the meantime, PEN has become the largest literary network around the world, with locations in more than 100 countries.
+In the meantime, PEN has become the world's largest literary network, with locations in more than 100 countries.
 It is still considered to be one of the most important human rights organizations working internationally.

 Notable writers PEN has championed include Federico Garcia Lorca, Stefan Zweig, Wole Soyinka, Salman Rushdie, Ngugi wa Thiong'o, Anna Politkovskaya, Hrant Dink and Svetlana Alexievich.